 Note that you are under no obligation to disclose whether you have drugs or guns in your vehicle if you are confronted by the police.

 If you obtained your medical card, but now regret it and would rather be able to purchase guns at FFL dealers, you can relinquish your medical card status and from there once again be able to purchase if you are concerned about any potential detriment to your 2nd amendment rights.

 Continuing the Fight for Fair and Equal Rights to Access

-In the end, we as a society cannot hope to adequately integrate cannabis use into our laws, customs and policies until the descheduling (or at the very least, rescheduling) of cannabis from a schedule I compound/substance.
+In the end, we as a society cannot hope to adequately integrate cannabis use into our laws, customs, and policies until legislators de-schedule (or at the very least, re-schedule) cannabis as a Schedule I compound/substance.

 Thus, the fight must go on for the constitutional rights of medical cannabis patients.
 Needless to say, when comparing different legally available substances (such as alcohol and Rx stimulants/opioids/narcotics) to cannabis, there is a clear double standard.

 Is it reasonable to deny medical cannabis patients their second amendment right but not apply this standard to those who consume alcohol or prescription drugs such as Oxycontin (commonly abused and addicting painkilling narcotic medication)?